sitbon/magg/docs/index.md

 ## Overview

-MAGG (MCP Aggregator) is a meta-MCP server that acts as a central hub for managing multiple MCP servers.
+Magg (MCP Aggregator) is a meta-MCP server that acts as a central hub for managing multiple MCP servers.
 It enables LLMs to dynamically discover, add, configure, and use tools from various MCP servers through a unified interface.

 ### Core Concepts